raspberrypilearning/get-started-pico-w/en/step_6.md

 --- task ---

 Run your code again.
 This time, when you refresh your browser window and click on the buttons, the onboard LED should turn on and off.
+If you click on the **Stop Server** button, your server should shutdown.

 --- /task ---